Dhruv-Varshney-developer/ShareBox-Storacha/sharebox/README.md

 ## Frontend: Granting Space Access Capabilities

-Once your backend gives permission, the **frontend can allow the agent with specific capabilities to authorise other agent a subset of the capabiilites it already has console** and returns a delegation they can pass to the other agents.
+Once your backend gives permission, the **frontend can allow the agent with specific capabilities to authorise other agent a subset of the capabilities it already has console** and returns a delegation they can pass to the other agents.

 **File:** `components/ShareSpace.js`